-Research indicates how prevalent cell phones are in the lives of students.
-Forty-three percent of tweens (ages 8-12) and 88% to 95% of teens (ages 12-18) have their own smartphone, and half of children in the United States get their first smartphone by the age of 11 (Rideout et al., 2022; Pew 2022).
-In their research study Constant Companion (2023), Common Sense Media researchers found that their school-age participants use cell phones on average 4.5 hours and receive 237 notifications per day.
+Research produced from Common Sense Media explains how prevalent cell phones are in the lives of students, with 43% of tweens (ages 8-12) and 88% to 95% of teens (ages 12-18) having their own smartphone and half of children in the United States getting their first smartphone by the age of 11 (Rideout et al., 2022; Pew 2022).
+In their research study Constant Companion (2023), Common Sense Media researchers found that their school-age participants use cell phones on average 4.5 hours a day and receive 237 notifications per day.